mramshaw/Elastic/README.md

 It is primarily oriented towards ___full-text search___.

 In terms of NoSQL categories, it seems to usually be defined as a __real-time search and analytics engine__ first, and a __Document store__ second.
-Of course, many relational database also offer full-text search capabilities, however it is probably its real-time streaming characteristics that make Elasticsearch attractive.
+Of course, many relational databases also offer full-text search capabilities, however it is probably its real-time streaming characteristics that make Elasticsearch attractive.

 [As a document-store, it seem to offer a strong challenge to MongoDB.
 And it can also handle __search__.]